vercel/next.js/docs/api-reference/data-fetching/getStaticProps.md

 ```

 You can import modules in top-level scope for use in `getStaticProps`.
 Imports used will **not be bundled for the client-side**.
-This means you can write **server-side code directly in `getStaticProps`**, including reading from the filesystem or a database.
+This means you can write **server-side code directly in `getStaticProps`**, including fetching data from your database.

 You should not use the [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) `API` to call an [`API` route](/docs/api-routes/introduction.md) in `getStaticProps`.